 How to start investing in ETFs in Singapore

-A less heartache-inducing way to invest in ETFs is to opt for a regular savings plan — such as the Saxo Regular Savings Plan — which is basically a “subscription” to your investment of choice.
+A more newbie-friendly alternative is to go for a regular savings plan, which is is sort of a subscription plan to your investment of choice.

 Want to always be on top of what’s happening in the market and get up-to-date news?
 You can now do it easily all in one place with SGX’s new Telegram Channel (ID: SGX Invest).
 Just simply click here to find out more!

 Conclusion: Should you invest in ETFs in Singapore?

 To recap, ETFs are a good fit for you if you’re looking for low-cost, low-barrier-to-entry way to start investing.